ewoodhead/npa-hierarchy/README.md

 - C-k deletes everything on the current line after the cursor.
 - In a Lisp file, C-c C-c compiles the expression containing the cursor.
 - If you find yourself in the Lisp/SLIME debugger following an error, you can get out of it by pressing q.
+- Cut, copy, and paste are C-w, M-w, and C-y, not C-x, C-c, and C-v.
 - C-g cancels a partially-entered Emacs key chord or command.
 - C-h t starts the Emacs tutorial.